 I love Kiwi but admit I don’t always think to buy it at the supermarket.
 Generally, I use it more to add a little something special to a salad than to eat as a fruit on its own.
 I am rethinking Kiwi though as I read about its sleep benefits.
 I think it belongs in my fruit bowl with the apples and oranges.

 Before we delve into the benefits of this adorable little fruit, here are some fun facts.

-Did you know kiwi originated in China?
+Did you know Kiwi originated in China?
 The name Called Yang Tao, t translates to green gooseberry in English.
-Most people think the fruit originated in New Zealand because the name was inspired by the native Kiwi Bird, the countries official symbol.
-However, New Zealand changed the name to kiwi fruit as a marketing decision in 1959 to make it sound more appealing than a green gooseberry.
+Most people think the fruit originated in New Zealand because the name was inspired by the native Kiwi Bird, the country’s official symbol.
+However, New Zealand changed the name to Kiwi fruit as a marketing decision in 1959 to make it sound more appealing than a green gooseberry.